 This weekend has not been my favorite since all the infertility and parent bullshit that’s been ruling my life for the last 10 years.
 For a while I actively avoided it, a couple of years S and I weren’t even in town because I couldn’t stand to acknowledge Mother’s Day.
 My birthday and Mother’s Day are inextricably linked and frankly, I could use a different birthday.
 Too bad I don’t get to choose that.
 But, this year, there is a bit of a shift in that I was inspired to celebrate my birthday and not just celebrate, but go big.
 So big, we ran out of paper plates!
 I haven’t thrown a party for more than 15 people over the past several years, this was nuts.
 Mother’s Day.
 Meh.
 I don’t like it, there’s a lot of pressure for the day to be amazing and conflict-free, which does not happen when parenting.
 Ironic don’tcha think.
 I got breakfast in bed, which X has seemed to taken on as his thing to do, and that was the best part of the day.
 When he can be, X is an amazingly in tune empathetic kid, and it’s wonderful to watch.
 The rest of the day was the usual rollercoaster of a Sunday and I was pretty wiped out by my party.
 I managed to get in a really hard workout kind of like the ones I used to do, and I realized I really miss those ass-kicking workouts.
 We planted some flowers and I’m working on a vegetable garden, it was pretty good with some meltdowns thrown in to remind me that it’s still another day with a 4 and 7 year old.

 A big deal for me this Mother’s Day is a change in how I view my own childhood issues.
 I continue to learn exactly how shut down and out of touch with my own body and emotions I’ve been.
 I was so walled off from feeling that I literally don’t know how to let feelings flow through and out and my body keeps reacting accordingly.
-I guess I made a step forward this week though, because I sat in Therapist #3’s office and while bemoaning why did I have to be so goddamn resistant to SG when he was right all along, and she walked me through all the work I did in that 8 months before allowing myself to trust SG.
+I guess I made a step forward this week though, because I sat in Therapist #3’s office frustrated by my resistance to everything that, as it turns out, I really really needed..
 She pointed out that sometimes resistance like that means we know what we can and can’t handle, and I just wan’t ready yet.
 This image of peeling back the layers keeps coming up.
 SG uses it, the facilitator used it, Therapist #3 used it.
 Trusting that I’m peeling back the layers at a pace that I can handle.
 It’s tough to trust that I’m going at the right pace for me.

 The one thing I took from this week though?
 I know what my story is and I’m aware that while someone else may want to change the narrative or try to tell me I’m remembering wrong, I’m not.